List of recurring The Simpsons characters: Manjula Nahasapeemapetilon

+Marge Simpson

 Martha Quimby

-Martha Quimby (voiced by Maggie Roswell) is the wife of the Mayor of Springfield Joseph Quimby.
+Martha Quimby (voiced by Maggie Roswell in later appearances, Tress MacNeille in "The Last of the Red Hat Mamas", "Homerazzi" and "E Pluribus Wiggum") is married to the Mayor of Springfield: Joseph Quimby.
 She wears a pink outfit and a pillbox hat similar to the outfit worn by Jackie Kennedy on the day of the Kennedy assassination.
 According to Mayor Quimby, the couple met while Martha was working at the "Maison Derrière", a local burlesque house.
 She first appeared in "Bart Gets Famous", when she walks in on Mayor Quimby in bed with another woman, an event she laughs off when he defends himself with "I didn't do it."
 She is humiliated when Marge accidentally uncovers her husband's lothario ways in "The Last of the Red Hat Mamas" and kicks Marge and her friends out before they can have tea.

 Martin Prince

-Martin Prince Jr. (voiced by Russi Taylor in season 1–30, Grey Griffin in season 31–present, Jo Ann Harris in "Bart's Night Out", Michael Jackson in "Do the Bartman", Nancy Cartwright in "Principal Charming" and "Homer vs. Lisa and the 8th Commandment", Pamela Hayden in "Cape Feare" and "Rosebud", Dan Castellaneta in "Lisa's Wedding") is a fourth grade student at Springfield Elementary School, is Bart Simpson's classmate (and a temporary tutor on "Bart Gets an 'F'), Lisa Simpson's intellectual rival, and Nelson Muntz's favorite target for bullying.
+Martin Prince Jr. (voiced by Russi Taylor from season 1 to 30, Grey DeLisle since season 31, Jo Ann Harris in "Homer’s Night Out", Michael Jackson in "Do the Bartman", Nancy Cartwright in "Principal Charming", "Bart’s Dog Gets an F" and "Lisa the Beauty Queen", Pamela Hayden in "Cape Feare" and "Rosebud", Dan Castellaneta in "Lisa's Wedding") is a fourth grade student at Springfield Elementary School, is Bart Simpson's classmate (and a temporary tutor on "Bart Gets an 'F'), Lisa Simpson's intellectual rival, and Nelson Muntz's favorite target for bullying.
 He is academically brilliant, a teacher's pet, and is portrayed as a stereotypical nerd, enthusiastic about topics like science fiction and role-playing games.
-In line with the stereotype, he also has poor fashion sense.
+In line with the stereotype, he also has poor fashion sense and once dressed up as Calliope for Halloween.
 It is sometimes implied that Martin is gay but closeted.

 He is the son of Martin Sr. and Martha.
 He has an IQ of 216 (which was thought to be Bart's IQ).
 As the class nerd, he becomes the perfect target for ruthless bullying at Springfield Elementary School.
 He is a member of the Springfield band, and is often seen with a French horn.
 Martin's most famous catchphrases are "Behold!" and "Excelsior!"
 In The Simpsons Movie, Martin gets revenge for all the years of bullying by hitting Jimbo, Dolph and Kearney with a plank of wood.
 In "Dial 'N' for Nerder", Bart's prank causes Martin to fall off a cliff, which he survives (although Bart and Lisa think he is dead and try a cover-up).
+In "Girls Just Shauna Have Fun", it is revealed that he has an older brother in high school.